home-assistant/home-assistant.io/source/_components/sensor.travisci.markdown

   required: true
   type: string
 branch:
-  description: Determine which default branch should be used by the **state** condition.
+  description: "Determine which default branch should be used by the **state** condition."
   required: false
-  default: "*master*"
+  default: master
   type: string
 scan_interval:
   description: How frequently to query for new data.